Olympics-Fencing-Underdogs Japan claim gold in men's team epee | Sports-Games

 Olympics-Fencing-Underdogs Japan claim gold in men's team epee

-Japan and South Korea's wins mark the first time in the epee team event that Asian countries have claimed Olympic medals.
-On a day of upsets, France, Italy, Ukraine and Switzerland all failed to reach the semis -- the first time since the 1992 Barcelona Games that none of the world's top four got a medal.
+Japan had trounced top-ranked France in the quarter-finals, and cruised to victory over South Korea in the semis.
+It was the first Olympic gold in fencing for Japan, and the third Olympic medal in the country's history in the sport.

-In a surprise victory, world number eight Japan claimed the gold medal in the finals of the men's team epee event with a 45-36 victory over the Russian Olympic Committee on Friday.
+World number eight ranked Japan surprisingly secured the gold medal in the finals of the men's team epee event with a 45-36 victory over the Russian Olympic Committee on Friday.
 Japan had trounced top-ranked France in the quarter-finals, and cruised to victory over South Korea in the semis.

-The medal is the first in the epee discipline for Japan, and the third in the country's fencing history.
+It was the first Olympic gold in fencing for Japan, and the third Olympic medal in the country's history in the sport.
 The team maintained a steady lead over the ROC which gradually widened and the venue was filled with tension as reporters filled the press seats and volunteers looked on.

 South Korea beat China 45-42 in the bronze medal bout.
 Japan and South Korea's wins mark the first time in the epee team event that Asian countries have claimed Olympic medals.

 On a day of upsets, France, Italy, Ukraine and Switzerland all failed to reach the semis -- the first time since the 1992 Barcelona Games that none of the world's top four got a medal.
-"That's what you get at the Olympics... everyone's at their top level.
-That's what it is," said Romain Cannone of France after their loss to Japan in the quarter-finals.
+"That's what you get at the Olympics... everyone's at their top level," said Romain Cannone of France after their loss to Japan in the quarter-finals.

 France have won gold at the past three Games and last failed to secure a medal in 1992 when they finished fourth.